markusmoenig/Eldiron/docs/docs/creator/actions.md

 - Bookcase footprint is derived from the selected floor sector shape/depth.
 - `prop.type` fully controls which generator is applied (`table`, `bookcase`, `crate`, `barrel`, `bed`).

-### Set Editing Surface

-*Shortcut: Alt + U*

-Choose which face of the selected sector is being profiled (front/back/left/right/top/bottom depending on view).
-This updates overlays in 3D.

 ### Clear Profile

 *Shortcut: Alt + G*